0xPolygonID/docs/docs/wallet/universal-links.md

 #### Optional  parameters for Web Wallet:

-`backUrl` represents the URL of your application where the user will be redirected when they click the ‘Back’ button
+`back_url` represents the URL of your application where the user will be redirected when they click the ‘Back’ button

-`finishUrl` represents the URL of your application where the user will be redirected once the proof has been successfully generated and, they click the ‘Continue’ button
+`finish_url` represents the URL of your application where the user will be redirected once the proof has been successfully generated and, they click the ‘Continue’ button

 #### Valid Links Formats:
 ```